China says Manila provoking trouble in seas ahead of legal case

 Philippine President Benigno Aquino, speaking to reporters on Monday, said he was not seeking confrontation.

-“We are not here to challenge China, to provoke them into any action, but I do believe that they should recognise we have the right to defend our own interests,” he said.
+“We are not here to challenge China, to provoke them into any action, but I do believe that they should recognize we have the right to defend our own interests,” he said.

 The U.S. State Department said all countries should respect the right of any state to use dispute resolution mechanisms under the Convention on the Law of the Sea, and called on all parties to exercise restraint.